Financial Action Task Force blacklist: June 2000 report

 The initial list of fifteen countries regarded as uncooperative in the fight against money laundering, was published in June 2000.
 The list consisted of the following countries:

 June 2001 report

 The second FATF report, published in 2001 and including a supplemental report in September, denoted a further eight countries as non-cooperative:

 June 2002 report

 According to June 2002 report from FATF, following countries were listed as NCCTs.

 June 2003 report

-According to June 2003 report from FATF, the following countries were listed as NCCTs.
+According to a June 2003 report from FATF, the following countries were listed as NCCTs.

 July 2004 report

-According to July 2005 report form FATF, the following countries were listed as NCCTs.
+According to the July 2004 report from FATF, the following countries were listed as NCCTs.

 June 2005 Report

 According to June 2005 report from FATF, the following were listed as NCCTs.

 June 2006 report

 The seventh list, published in June 2006, listed only the following country as non-cooperative:

 June 2007 report

 FATF's Eighth NCCT Review (Annual Review of Non-Cooperative Countries and Territories 2006–2007, dated 12 October 2007) listed no countries as non-cooperative.
 Myanmar (formerly Burma) was removed on 13 October 2006, Nauru on 13 October 2005 and Nigeria on 23 June 2006.